hyperledger-labs/fabric-operations-console/packages/stitch/docs/sig_policy_syntax.md

 	// array - put all identities that will have the ability to sign here, 1 for each
 	identities: [{

-		// [optional] always use 0 here (or omit the field completely)
+		// [optional] always use 0 aka 'ROLE' here (or omit the field completely)
-		principalClassification: 0,
+		principalClassification: 'ROLE'

 		// object
 		principal: {